 Here’s my detailed Holafly eSIM review.

-Discount: Get any Holafly eSIM at a 5% discount with my link or NAOMILAI in the promo code box.
+Get 5% off your Holafly eSIM with NAOMI5 in the promo code box.

-If you’re on a multi-month trip and doing a lot of country-hopping, you’ll want to check out Holafly Plans.
-This is a newly released subscription option, and I go into more detail about it here.
+Get 5% off an Holafly eSIMIf you’re on a multi-month trip and doing a lot of country-hopping, you’ll want to check out Holafly Plans.
+It’s a recurring subscription that I use, and I go into more detail about in this Holafly Plans article.

 Features:

-• Global coverage — so it works anywhere in the world and you don’t have to keep downloading eSIMs for different locations.
+- Global coverage — so it works anywhere in the world and you don’t have to keep topping up or downloading eSIMs for different locations.

-• I can getcha an exclusive 10% off every month for 12 months
+I can getcha an exclusive 10% off Holafly Plans every month for up to a year.
+Use RUNAWAYTRAVELLER in the promo code box for the discount.

 What sets it apart: Saily was created by NordVPN, the most reliable and widely known VPN service out there — I’ve used it for years.
 All Saily eSIMs come with security features like an ad blocker, web protection, and the option to change your virtual location.